The most physically demanding position on the field belongs to catchers. They have a tough job, and there is risk in playing the position.

 Nonetheless, it's not perfect.
 Some relatively common issues with this helmet that we know of include the snap connectors in the back coming off quite easily and the internal foam padding coming loose after heavy use.

-Top rated brand in Mizuno
+Made by a top rated brand in Mizuno

 Excellent ventilation and visibility